alphagov/govuk-design-system/src/components/password-input/index.md

 If you do choose to include two or more password inputs on a page, the ‘show’ and ‘hide’ toggles and labels for each password input must be different.

-For example, you can label the first input as “Password” with a toggle of “show password” and label the second input “Re-enter password” with a toggle of “show re-entered password”.
+For example, you can label:
+- the first input as 'Password' with a toggle of 'show password'
+- the second input as 'Re-enter password' with a toggle of 'show re-entered password'

 ### Avoid adding a ‘confirm password’ field